If I

 What if friendship didn’t exist

-and our feelings went unspoken
+Our feelings went unspoken

 What if we had never met